Mexico

 Tulum, Quintana Roo

 Tulum is the most visited archaeological site in Mexico.
 Its location on the shore of the Caribbean makes a delight.
-The site is rather small and if it weren't so picturesque, it would only take about 45 minutes to see.

 Palenque, Chiapas

 Palenque sits proudly in Palenque National Park, in the foothills of the Tumbalá mountains of in the Mexican state of Chiapas.
-While not actually part of the Yucatán, Palenque is only a 5 hour drive from Chetumal.

 The Misol-Ha Waterfall, Chiapas

 The River Misol-Ha (meaning "Streaming Water"), creates one of Chiapas' most wonderful natural sights.
-If you take the trip to Palenque, it is only 10 miles down the road to Misol-Ha.

 Cinco de Mayo